DropDaDeuce/LethalGargoyles/README.md

 <pre>"Hey!
 Employee!
 Ever been dissolved by a slime?"</pre>
 <pre>"That's one scary butler!
 I'm glad I'm not you!
 Hahahaha!"</pre>
 <pre>"This one eats employees!
 I like it already!"</pre>
+<pre>"Another Gargoyle joins the employee hunt!
+Luckily this employee sucks, should be an easy kill!"</pre>
 </details>

 <details>